aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/usage/usage.md

 ### Getting Serious

-To gain full access to webpack’s flexibility, we need to create a "configuration file".
+To gain full access to webpack's flexibility, we need to create a "configuration file".

 #### Project Structure

-In real-world webpack projects, we’ll separate the source files from the bundled files by organizing them in folders.
-For example, we’ll put the source files in src, and bundled files in bin.
+In real-world webpack projects, we'll separate the source files from the bundled files by organizing them in folders.
+For example, we'll put the source files in src, and bundled files in bin.

 Our final project structure will look like this: